ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 This document specifies a method, known as _RO-Crate_ (Research Object Crate), of organizing file-based data with associated metadata, using linked data principles, in both human and machine readable formats, with the ability to include additional domain-specific metadata.

 The core of RO-Crate is a JSON-LD file, the _RO-Crate Metadata File_, named `ro-crate-metadata.jsonld`.
-This file contains structured metadata about the dataset as a whole (the _Root Data Entity_) and, optionally, about some or all of its files: such as attributing the creators of the data, e.g. people, organizations, equipment and software and providing provenance for files, such as how they were created using software and equipment.
+This file contains structured metadata about the dataset as a whole (the _Root Data Entity_) and, optionally, about some or all of its files.
+This provides a simple way to, for example, assert the creators (e.g. people, organizations) of the RO-Crate or one its files, or to capture more complex provenance for files, such as how they were created using software and equipment.

 While providing the formal specification for RO-Crate, this document also aims to be a practical guide for software authors to create tools for generating and consuming research data packages, with explanation by examples.

 ### Terminology

-_RO-Crate_: A directory structure that contain a dataset, which is described in an _RO-Crate metadata file_.
+_RO-Crate_: A directory structure that contains a dataset, which is described in an _RO-Crate metadata file_.

 _RO-Crate Root_: The top-level directory of the _RO-Crate_, indicated by the presence of the _RO-Crate metadata file_ `ro-crate-metadata.jsonld`

 _RO-Crate metadata file_: A JSON-LD file stored as `ro-crate-metadata.jsonld` in the _RO-Crate Root_.
-The metadata file describe the _RO-Crate_ with structured data in form of _RO-Crate JSON-LD_.
+The metadata file describes the _RO-Crate_ with structured data in form of _RO-Crate JSON-LD_.

 _RO-Crate website_: Human-readable HTML pages which describe the RO-Crate (i.e. the _Root Data Entity_, its _Data Entities_ and _Context Entities_), with a home-page at `ro-crate-preview.html` (any additional files reside in `ro-crate-preview_files/`)

-_Data Entity_: A JSON-LD representation, in the _RO-Crate metadata file,_ of a [Dataset](http://schema.org/Dataset), file or other resource contained or described by the RO-Crate.
+_Data Entity_: A JSON-LD representation, in the _RO-Crate metadata file,_ of a directory, file or other resource contained or described by the RO-Crate.

 _Root Data Entity_: A _Data Entity_ of type [Dataset](http://schema.org/Dataset), representing the RO-Crate as a whole.